fershad/fershad.com/src/writing/2023-in-review.md

 ---
 title: 2023 in review
 published: 2023/12/29
+permalink:  /writing/2023-in-review/
+summary: A look back at a very full 2023.
 ---

 Well, 2023 pretty much done and dusted.
 A solid year work wise, and a pretty big one personally.
 I’m really not great with keep journals or notes of things that happen, so this review might be a bit scattered.
 Something to improve on in 2024 I suppose.